MarkTigchelaar/Autopilot/README.md

 ```
 This is to prevent soupy code where the data structure is difficult to handle, since you cannot add methods and fields into the nested layers, resulting in code that processes the contents being scattered everywhere.

-Several of these types are acutally built in interfaces, and cannot be instantiated directly:
+Several of these types are actually built in interfaces, and cannot be instantiated directly:
 - Map
 - List
 - Set
 - Queue

 If you wish to use the two types what relate to each of the following in the same function, you will have to define one of these types as well:
 ```
 define LinkedList(int) as IntLinkedList